daguilarm/livewire-combobox/README.md

 ### firstRemoved()

-By default, each item will show one select field with a empty `option` element:
+By default, each item will show a select field with an empty `option` element:

 ```html
 // Element